 Phu Quoc island has been being an emerging destination among global travelers, getting known by marine discoverers, divers.
 Many concerns regarding Phu Quoc’s sustainable tourism development thereby have been set out.
 However, it seems quite sluggish thus far to force irresponsible profiteers to comply with the government’s regulations.

-As a snorkeling tour operator, we hope this message could somehow reach you rightly to help you get more aware of your affections on our undersea habitats and environments if you intend to join snorkeling activities and island hopping trips.
+To continue our series about Save Phu Quoc actions, as a snorkeling tour operator, we hope the post regarding tips for a responsible snorkeling trip in Phu Quoc could somehow reach you rightly.
+Accordingly, you might somehow get more aware of your affections on our undersea habitats and environments if you intend to join snorkeling activities and island hopping trips.

 Especially, if you are planning a trip to Phu Quoc, our largest island, a fast-developing destination with nearly 60% of the landmass covered by dense green patches and a wide variety of marine specials, mindful activities towards our dry land & underwater marine environment should be the most important thing.